commonsguy/cwac-netsecurity/.github/CONTRIBUTING.md

 - the code necessary to reproduce the problem (this could be the repo's demo app, or it could be some demo project of yours that you publish)
 - the steps necessary, using that code and that version of Android, to reproduce the problem

+Also, bear in mind that much of the code in this library is a backport of code from the Android Open Source Project.
+Please try reproducing your problem on an Android 7.0+ device using the native network security configuration implementation.
+If the problem persists, then the problem is with the AOSP code.
+That code can be patched here, but it needs to be fixed upstream as well.

 ## Contributing Feature Requests

 If you have an idea for how to make the library better, feel free to file an [issue](https://github.com/commonsguy/cwac-cam2/issues).